 However, if your new phone does not support MicroSD card, or perhaps you do not want to continue using the card then you should make sure that you delete all the data on the card by doing a simple format.
 Note that you need to backup your pictures and videos before doing format.

-- Step 1: First begin by connecting your device and computer.
-You can use USB cable connection.
-If you own Mac computer, then you will also need to install Android File Transfer on your computer
+- First, begin by connecting your device and computer.
+You can use the USB cable connection.
+If you own a Mac computer, then you will also need to install Android File Transfer on your computer

-- Step 2: On your PC go to My Computer.
+- On your PC go to My Computer.
 Mac users open Finder.

-- Step 3: Now open the SD card and copy all the files you want to save to your computer
+- Now open the SD card.
+Copy all the files you want to save to your computer

-- Step 4: Once you finish copying, you can disconnect the phone from the computer
+- Once you finish copying, you can disconnect the phone from the computer

 Once you have backed up your files, you can continue with formatting the SD card.